OpenSourceEBike/OpenSourceEBike.github.io/build_display.md

 ![](screw.jpg)<br>
 * **Silicone**: costs 4€, can be bought on EBay or other shops.
 The silicone will be used to seal the enclosure and make it water prof. There are silicone that is fast to cure like in two hours but this can not work very well, like not gluing well to the 3D printed plastic PLA.
 There are small tubes of silicone at shops, that you can use just a few pieces at a time.<br>
 ![](silicone.jpg)<br><br>

+## Tools
+You will need at least the following tools:
+* **Multimeter**: to check the wires connections, voltages and components.
+* **Power supply**: to power the display for testing during the build, where you limit the current to a minimum to avoid burning some component in the case you soldered something wrong.
+If you do not have one yet, you can buy a cheap digital lab power supply of adjustable voltage up to 30V and adjustbale current up to 10A, on Aliexpress for about 50€.

 ## Step by step instructions